jieran233/wingot/README.md

 - Windows 10 or 11
 - Python installed
 - Install at least one supported package manager (e.g. WinGet)
-- Powershell installed (Windows built-in or cross-platform version)
+- Powershell (Windows built-in version enabled or cross-platform version installed)
 - Windows Terminal (Recommended)

 ## See also